GioLauria/cloud_phoenix_assignment/README.md

 # Solution

 ## Architecture
-Phoenix application will be containerized and exposed with ECS Fargate as orchestration engine with an Application Load Balancer to distribute the load.
-For the database layer instead of using plain MongoDB will be used DocumentDB, AWS managed service for running MongoDB.
-Logs will be shipped to AWS CloudWatch.
+Fargate will orchestrate ECS instances together via ECR, with an ALB for load balancing.

-Docker images will be managed by AWS managed docker registry ECR
+MongoDB will be run in a managed environment via AWS DocumentDB Logs will be consumed by AWS Cloudwatch

 ![Architecture](images/architecture.png)